apache/maven-site/content/markdown/project-roles.md

 Please do not take offence if you disagree with this categorisation.
 It is important to remember that we are a *community* not a *clique* so you are entitled to disagree with others in the community.

-(Note that the right to disagree comes with a responsibility not to deliberately cause offence or discord.)
+*Note:* the right to disagree with other people's opinions comes with the responsibility not to deliberately cause offence or discord.

 ## Informal roles